Jeff Bridges searches for peace in Trump's America, come 'Hell or High Water'

 This conflict between Bridges' hopes for peace and the inherent selfishness of man are what lead him to Solzhenitsyn, the famous Russian writer who spoke out against Soviet communism and the Gulag.

 Bridges reads the quote in full: "'If only it were all so simple!
 If only there were evil people somewhere insidiously committing evil deeds, and it were necessary only to separate them from the rest of us and destroy them.
 But the line dividing good and evil cuts through the heart of every human being.
-And who is willing to destroy a piece of his own heart?"
+And who is willing to destroy a piece of his own heart?'"

 And that's what gets Bridges back to thinking about life in the era of President Trump.